jreijn/jreijn.github.com/_posts/2020-12-03-useful-tools-for-local-aws-development-testing.md

 <img src="/assets/2020/localstack-diagram.jpg"/>

-Local stack focuses primarily on providing a local AWS cloud environment that adheres to the AWS APIs and offers a free and pro version, which you can leverage depending on your requirements.
+Localstack focuses primarily on providing a local AWS cloud environment that adheres to the AWS APIs and offers a free and pro version, which you can leverage depending on your requirements.
 In my experience, the free/community version offers a lot of value and supports a whole range of services.

 You can install LocalStack via `pip` if you're familiar with python and its package system or you can use it via docker(compose).
 On my Mac, I found that installing LocalStack as a python package was a bit of a hassle, so I always prefer to use it via docker-compose.